sjmog/ruby_training/3/README.md

 Buzz
 ```

-> Extra constraint: the function must be no more than nine lines long.
+> Extra constraint: the function must be no more than eleven lines long.

 ### Controlling the flow with early returns